colmugx/moonbit-zig-experimental/README.md

   * This eliminates the need for external dependencies for core HTTP functionality.

 3. **Interoperability**
-  * Currently, interoperability is achieved via the C ABI (Phase 1).
+  * Interoperability is achieved via the C ABI (Phase 1).
   * The plan is to enable direct MoonBit - Zig interoperability in the future ~~(Phase 2)~~ (Implemented).

 ## Architecture Evolution